l50/Metasploit-development-environment/README.md

    listener
 6. Transfer that payload to the target system and ```chmod +x``` it

-To get a shell for testing purposes:
-1. ssh into the instance with the kali container
-2. Get into the kali container: ```sudo docker exec -it kali bash```
-3. Run the listener: ```msfconsole -r /root/.msf4/evil.rc```
-4. ssh into the "target" instance
-5. Start the payload on the target: ```cd /tmp && ./shell.elf```

 ## Installation:
 1. Install [pipenv](https://github.com/pypa/pipenv)
 2. Clone into this repo